-- As long as the budgetary reallocations of appropriations remain under a cumulated total amount not exceeding 25% of the individual budget headings of the Twinning Grant Contract, changes can be introduced trough side letters/work plans.
-In other terms, all budgetary changes introduced through side letters/work plans are summed until the threshold of 25% between budget headings of the Twinning Grant Contract is reached. - The budget modification by which the 25% threshold is reached requires an addendum.
+- As long as the budgetary reallocations of appropriations remain under a cumulated total amount not exceeding 25% of the individual budget headings of the Twinning Grant Contract, changes can be introduced through side letters/work plans.. - The budget modification by which the 25% threshold is reached requires an addendum.
 After such an addendum, budgetary changes can again be introduced through side letters/work plans, until the total cumulated amount of the further modifications reaches again 25% between the budget headings of the Twinning Grant Contract.